timrodenbroeker/p5studio-archived/README.md

 node build.js
 ```

-If you want to work on any sketch inside the sketches-folder, run the `gulp`.
-It will bundle your Javascript-files from the src-folder and start browsersync and a watch-task.
+If you want to work on any sketch inside the sketches-folder, run `gulp` from the command-line.
+It will bundle your Javascript-files from the src-folder, start browsersync and a watch-task.

 ```js
 gulp;